 Chatting with The Hollywood Reporter about Squid Game's overnight success, the writer — who nearly went bankrupt while trying to sell the project — talked about how "there are a lot of possibilities out there for season two storylines."

 ***WARNING!
 The following contains major spoilers for the ending of Squid Game!***

 Still, Dong-hyuk never expected his show to become a global phenomenon and as such, conceived a final episode that could stand on its own two feet (or tentacles, one might say).
-This manifests itself as Gi-Hun (played by Lee Jung-jae) deciding not to board a plane bound for the United States while leaving open the option of finding the people behind the game... or just going on with his life.
+This manifests itself as Gi-Hun (played by Lee Jung-jae) deciding not to board a plane bound for the United States where his daughter now lives, while leaving open the option of finding the people behind the game...or just going on with his life.